Character of God

 1. Divine Pathos: The Emotionally Engaged God

-Hosea's most revolutionary contribution is the portrayal of God as emotionally vulnerable and deeply affected by human choices.
+Hosea's most revolutionary contribution to biblical theology is the portrayal of God as emotionally vulnerable and deeply affected by human choices.
+Abraham Heschel identified this as "divine pathos"—God's genuine emotional involvement in history.
 This stands in stark contrast to:

-- Greek philosophy: The unmoved mover, impassible deity
+- Greek philosophy: The unmoved mover, the impassible deity who cannot be affected by creation

 - God genuinely suffers from human rejection